Oakville Grape Day

 Evaluating the economic viability of regenerative viticulture.

-Axel Herrera, Post-doctoral researcher, Lazcano Lab, Department of Land, Air & Water Resources, UC Davis
+Axel Herrera, Post-doctoral Researcher, Lazcano Lab, Department of Land, Air & Water Resources, UC Davis

 Fundamentals of Regenerative Viticulture